aevilla160/hpc_docs/docs/Pinnacles.md

 * 8 GPU nodes, and each one of the nodes has 2X NVIDIA Tesla A100 PCIe v4 40GB HBM2 Passive Single GPU.
 Pinnacles also has ~92TB NFS Fast Scratch Storage space for accessing large data with low latency and 1.5PB of usable long-term storage.

+Relative proximity and extent of availability: The Pinnacles cluster is managed by the Office of Information Technology at UC Merced and technical support and training opportunities are available.
+It is available for all faculty projects at no cost.
 All above nodes are interconnected via HDR InfiniBand w/ RDMA for fast (100Gbits/s) and low latency (sub ms) data transfer.